uynguyen/uynguyen.github.io/source/_posts/Best-practice-iOS-vs-Android-Bluetooth.md

 One possible solution to overcome this limitation is to include your own unique identifier in the advertising packet, which will be available on all platforms.

-Another important note is that the Android OS prevents scan start-stops more than approximately five times in 30 seconds (please note that this value varies from device to device).
-Calling the startScan method too frequently in a short time will lead to no devices being discovered.
+Another important note is that the Android OS prevents scan start-stops more than approximately 5 times in 30 seconds (please note that this value varies from device to device).
+Calling the `startScan` method too frequently in a short time will lead to no devices being discovered.

 The last common value is the signal strength value, `RSSI (Received Signal Strength Indicator)`, which indicates how far the device is from the phone.
 The range is from -30 to -99; the closer the value is to -30, the closer the device.